STT-CBS: A Conflict-Based Search Algorithm for Multi-Agent Path Finding with Stochastic Travel Times: Introduction

-We propose Stochastic Travel Time Conflict-Based Search (STT-CBS), a novel MAPF planning algorithm that seeks to minimize the sum of travel times of the robots subject to a bound on the probability of collision for any pair of robots.
-We model the travel time for each robot to traverse an edge of the graph\footnote{One can equivalently associate the delay with the edge $e_{ij}$ or either of the two nodes for that edge, $v_i$ or $v_j$.
-Without loss of generality, we choose to associate the delay with the end node $v_j$ rather than the edge itself.} as a gamma-distributed random variable.
-This model of randomness captures the sequential summing of uncertain effects along a trajectory of multiple edge traversals.
 We show that if a solution exists, our algorithm will return the solution that minimizes expected total travel time subject to the probabilistic collision constraint.
-We compare STT-CBS against a state-of-the-art baseline algorithm on a set of experiments, showing that our algorithm can better prevent collisions under this stochastic travel time model.
+We compare STT-CBS against a baseline algorithm on a set of simulation experiments, showing that our algorithm can better prevent collisions under this stochastic travel time model.
+We also demonstrate our algorithm in hardware experiments, routing three ground robots from initial locations, through a graph, to goal locations in a lab environment, while accounting for the real-world stochasticity in their travel times.